dbilanoski/cheat-sheets/databases/sql.md

 * Before the result set the `SELECT` is now holding is outputted, it's passed by to the `ORDER BY` clause (in case it's used) to be sorted as configured in the clause.
 * At this point, data set becomes a [cursor](https://en.wikipedia.org/wiki/Cursor_(databases)).
-* It can use column names or ordinal numbers starting with 1.
-* It can sort columns even if they are not in the `SELECT` statement unless `DISTINCT` is used (DISTINCT groups row which is why they need to be part of the SELECT statement).
 * NULLs are also sorted but depending on the database system:
 	* MySQL and MS SQL server gives them lowest sorting value (goes first in ASC order).
 	* PostgreSQL and Oracle gives them highest sorting value by default but support changing it with `NULLS FIRST` or `NULLS LAST` keywords.